 This forum is ONLY for the posting of want ads.
 It is NOT for the posting of any other type of posts that are not directly related to wanting or responding to ads.
 Please mark your post "FOUND" when you ad is satisfied.

-This forum is ONLY for the posting of for sale ads.
+This forum is for the posting of buy, sell and trade ads.
 It is NOT for the posting of any other type of posts that are not directly related to selling or responding to ads.
 Please mark your post "SOLD" when you ad is satisfied.

 Casting is a manufacturing process by which a liquid material is usually poured into a mold, which contains a hollow cavity of the desired shape, and then allowed to solidify.
 The solidified part is also known as a casting.
 Here is information on these foundries.

 This is a list of PATENTS, both INVENTION and DESIGN (preceded by a "D") that has been research over many years.
 The list was provided and maintained by Steve Stephens.
 G&CICA is pleased that Steve is sharing this with all cast iron cookware enthusiasts.